Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

 Right now, members of Congress are working out the final details of the 2018 Farm Bill, and the stakes for conservation are huge.

-In addition to ensuring America’s farmers are able to provide food to hundreds of millions of Americans and many others around the world, the Farm Bill plays a critical role in conserving America's grasslands, protecting native species, and preserving a rural way of life.
+In addition to ensuring America’s farmers can provide food, fiber and fuel to hundreds of millions of Americans and many others around the world, the Farm Bill plays a critical role in conserving America's grasslands, protecting native species that live there, and preserving a rural way of life.

-1. Species Diversity
+1. Wildlife Diversity

-5. Domestic Beef Production
+5. Sustainable Food Production

 Farmers and ranchers across the country can use on-farm conservation practices to improve soil health and water quality.
 While millions of bison used to roam the grasslands, today ranchers often use cattle to provide a similar service—breaking up soil, pruning grasses, and fertilizing the land.
 The Farm Bill's conservation programs create incentives to keep grasslands intact while also helping farmers and ranchers carry out more sustainable practices that support biodiversity on working lands across the country.